Father says son was detained at airport before having to purchase a new ticket

 It was the first time Logan Parsons flew by himself.

-“We’ve used Skip Lagged almost exclusively for the last 5 to 8 years,” said Hunter Parsons, Logan’s father.
+“We’ve used Skip Lagged almost exclusively for the last five to eight years,” said Hunter Parsons, Logan’s father.
 “Booked a flight from Gainesville regional to JFK via Charlotte.”

 “Interrogated a little bit, ultimately taken to a security room,” added Hunter Parsons.
 “They kind of got out of him that he was planning to disboard in Charlotte and not going to make the connecting flight.”